-Welcome to September 2020 edition of Carnival of Blogs on Golden Era of Hindi Film Music.
+Welcome to September 2022 edition of Xth Volume of Carnival of Blogs on Golden Era of Hindi Film Music.

 Shailendra Sharma @ Golden Era of Bollywood has posted following memorial tribute posts:

 We now move on to posts on other subjects –